-The Statement of Accounts was approved at a meeting of the Audit & Standards Committee on 25 July 2018.
+The Audited Statement of Accounts will be approved at a meeting of the Audit & Standards Committee on 29 July 2019.

-Councillor Coomes Chair of Audit & Standards Committee 25 July 2018
+Councillor Coomes Chair of Audit & Standards Committee 29 July 2019

 Responsibilities of S151 Officer as Chief Financial Officer

 The S151 Officer is responsible for the preparation of the Council's Statement of Accounts in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom ("the Code").